Knowledge Hub

 for Growth

-What do UK businesses need to know about the EU Digital Services Act?
+What UK businesses need to know about the EU Digital Services Act

-The DSA entered into force in November 2022.
-It sets out regulations aiming to modernise the regulatory framework for digital services in the EU and prevent use of the internet for harmful purposes.
+The DSA came into force in November 2022, with most of its provisions applying from February 2024.
+It aims to modernise digital regulations in the EU and prevent harmful activity online.

 Scope of the Digital Services Act